 Since then, celebrity athletes have touted the benefits of PRP treatment: former Pittsburgh Steelers’ wide receiver, Hines Ward, received PRP for a knee medial collateral ligament sprain; Takashi Saito, closing pitcher for the L.A.
 Dodgers, also recovered using PRP; golfer Tiger Woods reported that PRP helped him return to his sport after being injured.

-Today PRP and prolotherapy are thankfully more affordable and effective than ever.
+Today PRP therapy and prolotherapy are thankfully more affordable and effective than ever.
 Devices have become more portable, and there are now several available models that allow physicians to create PRP injections from small samples of a patient’s own blood in many different office settings.

 The more advanced forms of stem cell therapy (including those using MSC’s) emerged starting around 2005 and have continued to show promising results in thousands of patients, many of which are being tracked for symptom improvement as you’re reading this.